-Where do I start?
-Well, when I first became aware of the Greek & Latin Sumner School in Durham I initially dismissed the idea outright and put it out of my mind.
-But, whilst working on an assignment I found my self procrastinating and having been directed to the link for the 2018 Summer School by my brilliant tutor (for which I’m eternally grateful) I decided to take a look and although I wasn’t totally convinced it got me thinking to the point that I was in two minds about attending.
+When I first became aware of the Greek & Latin Sumner School in Durham I initially dismissed the idea outright and put it out of my mind.
+But, whilst working on an assignment I found my self procrastinating and having been directed to the link for the 2018 Summer School by my brilliant tutor Dr Cora Beth Knowles, I decided to take a look.
+Although I wasn’t totally convinced it got me thinking to the point that I was in two minds about attending.
 I asked myself, is it for me?
 Can I justify the cost?
 What will I realistically get out of this experience?
 I mulled the pro’s and con’s over and over for a couple of weeks and then one morning, out of the blue whilst at work, I thought why not!
-What have I realistically got to lose?
+What have I got to lose?
 So with a little apprehension but a great deal of determination I filled in the online application form, paid my deposit and booked the week off work so I could attend.
-As I write this, I’ve just arrived home from Durham and all I can say is that it really was the best decision I could have made.
-The week I have just spent at the Summer School learning Latin was without doubt the most enjoyable and rewarding experience of my student journey to date.

 I booked my place quite early so had a few months to wait but as the day approached I made the appropriate arrangements.
-I bought a whole new stack of stationery to see me through the week, I bought some new Latin text books as advised, I got a new dictionary and booked my train tickets, as arriving by car was not practical given the location of the Summer School at St John’s College.
+I bought a whole new stack of stationery to see me through the week, I bought some new Latin text books, I got a new dictionary and booked my train tickets.
 The day arrived and I was a little nervous but nevertheless eager to get started.
-So after a rather fraught and somewhat traumatic train journey (owing to an excessively overcrowded train) I arrived in Durham and made it to St John relatively unscathed yet a little overwrought!
+So after a rather fraught and somewhat traumatic train journey (owing to an excessively overcrowded train) I arrived in Durham and made it to St John relatively unscathed!
 I was greeted at reception, signed myself in and was shown to my room which was sizeable, comfortable and in a prime location within the college overlooking the garden.
 As I had arrived early I settled down for a relaxing afternoon.
 This is when the experience really started!

 Now before I go on I must mention that St John’s is a fabulous college and the perfect location for the Summer School, but those of you who know the college will agree with me that it is for lack of a better word, a mish mash of old buildings linked by endless corridors, some of which lead to nowhere!
 The place is like a rabbit hole so careful exploration is a must!
 That being said over the week you get to know the layout and become privy to some essential shortcuts and peaceful study areas.
 After I’d found my way around I went to the dining room for the evening meal.
 This was officially the first time everyone was together in one room and I was surprised to see such a diverse selection of people both young and old who all had one thing in common and we were all in the same boat.
 Looking around there were of course so many different faces, non of which I had ever met, but I found the initial apprehension of being in such a large group of unfamiliar people eased by an older gentleman who quirkily arrived dressed in full Roman attire!
 He was certainly embracing the spirit of the Summer School and just seeing that made me chuckle which put me at ease.
 After a delicious evening meal we attended our first group lecture and met our tutors for the week ahead.
 This was a fun get together but there was no mistaking the purpose of the Summer School, the week ahead of us was going to be challenging and intense!
 After meeting some fellow A863 students, Liz, Linda and Leigh and after a quick catch up we ventured down to the bar for a drink before turning in for the night in preparation for lessons starting at 9.15 prompt on the Sunday morning.
 Given what was coming, I slept well and got up a bit earlier to get myself ready for the first day.